nath1295/LLMFlex/docs/markdown/llmflex/Tools/browser_tool.md

     Initialising the tool.

     Args:
-        name (Optional[str], optional): Name of the tool.
-If not given, it will be the tool class name.
-Defaults to None. description (Optional[str], optional): Description of the tool.
-If not given, it will read from the docstring of the tool class.
+        embeddings (BaseEmbeddingsToolkit): Embeddings toolkit for the vector database. llm (Optional[BaseLLM], optional): LLM to count number of tokens for each chunk.
+Defaults to None. ranker (Optional[BaseRanker], optional): Reranker to rerank results.
+If none is given, results will not be reranked after the search on the vector database.
 Defaults to None.

     ### Ancestors (in MRO)